GUIDE STAFF

 Owner

 Brian started High Peaks Cyclery with his wife Karen in 1983.
-Ever sense, he has spent his time exploring every corner of the Adirondacks, and is ready to share what he has learned.
+Ever since, he has spent his time exploring every corner of the Adirondacks, and is ready to share his 40+ years of extensive guiding experience.
+He is our program director for hiking, biking, rock/ice climbing, skiing, paddling, and fishing.

 Brian also organizes and promotes many fun local events and competitions.